 Dogs distracting drivers is the most common cause of road accidents involving pets; it was the cause of seven crashes causing injury last year, according to the NZ Ministry of Transport.
 Creepy crawlies like bees and spiders are also occasionally noted in car accident reports.

-Other ways to restrain dogs, particularly in station wagons, include installing a cargo barrier to form a contained area in the back.
-We recommend common sense be used when tying a dog on the back of a Ute or flat deck truck.
+Another way to restrain dogs, particularly in station wagons, is installing a cargo barrier to form a contained area in the back.
+We recommend common sense be used when securing a dog on the back of a Ute or flat deck truck.
 Animals should be secured with a short leash to prevent them falling off the deck.

 While dogs are considered ‘a man’s best friend’, it can be a different story on the road.
 A study by Volvo shows that in a collision at 67km/h, a 27kg pet has the crash force of 2000-4000kg.
 Airbags are not a substitute for seatbelts and for an unbuckled pet in the front seat; airbags can kill or cause serious injury.
 Whether it’s a trip to the vet, park or a holiday destination, it’s imperative to be fully prepared for the journey and take precautions to keep both yourself and your furry friend safe.

-Also, it is not advisable to drive with your dog’s head out the window, as much as this seems to be a favourite thing to do.
+Also, it is not advisable to drive with your dog’s head out the window, as much as this seems to be a popular thing to do, and dogs appear to look like they love it.
 It can pose a distraction to passing motorists, and could be dangerous if a vehicle or object happens to pass by too close.

 Dealing with cats

 Cats generally don’t like travelling, and so a cage is recommended if they do accompany you on your trip.
 A good airflow and a waterproof bottom to the cage can help make any mess easier to clean up.
-It’s also important to ensure the cage is secure at all times and out of direct sunlight.
+There have been some advancements in cat cages over the past few years, ranging from cleverly designed pet backpacks to the more traditional carrier cage.
+It’s also important to ensure the cage or backpack is secure at all times and out of direct sunlight.